devschooldevops/02_linux/1_managing_users_and_groups.md

 # login as new_user
 su new_user

-# login as root
-su # no args means root
+su # no args means login as root

 # usermod examples:
 # add user to group